danny-andrews/thresh/packages/thresh-artifact-store-circleci/README.md

 ## What it does

-When used with thresh, this plugin uses CircleCI as a storage facility for asset diff and/or stat files.
+When used with thresh, this plugin uses CircleCI as a storage facility for target diff and/or stat files.
 It stores them in the `$CIRCLE_ARTIFACTS/thresh/` directory.

 ## Required Environment Variables